postmanlabs/labs-docs/src/pages/docs/integrations/available-integrations/gitlab.md

 1. Click the **Add Integration** button to enter your Gitlab token to start the integration.

+> If your network is behind a firewall that requires whitelisted IP addresses, you will need to use a static IP address to enable backups to GitLab on custom domains.
+You will need to whitelist the static IP `3.212.102.200` in your firewall to enable data backup integrations.
+All Postman network calls to your domain will come from this IP address.
+Whitelisting this IP address will allow the integrations work as expected.

    [![gitlab add](https://assets.postman.com/postman-docs/GitLab_Custom_Add1.png)](https://assets.postman.com/postman-docs/GitLab_Custom_Add1.png)

 1. Enter your GitLab Personal Access Token, specify your Gitlab custom/self-hosted domain and click **Proceed**.

-> If your network is behind a firewall that requires preapproved IP addresses, you will need to use a static IP address to enable backups to GitLab on custom domains.

-// need instructions for public users //

 1. In the **Backup your Postman Collections** page, choose an existing Postman Collection and your GitLab Project, enter a filename for your backup.